Why Spay Or Neuter: The Big Decision

 The American Veterinary Association (AVMA) adds that “Every year, millions of unwanted dogs and cats, including puppies and kittens, are euthanized.
 The good news is that responsible pet owners can make a difference.
 By having your dog or cat sterilized, you will do your part to prevent the birth of unwanted puppies and kittens.”

-AVMA says that “Spaying and neutering prevent unwanted litters, help protect against some serious health problems, and may reduce many of the behavioral problems associated with the mating instinct.”
+AVMA says, “Spaying and neutering prevent unwanted litters, help protect against serious health problems, and may reduce many of the behavioral problems associated with the mating instinct.”
 They explain that by “removing a female dog or cat’s ovaries eliminates heat cycles and generally reduces the unwanted behaviors that may lead to owner frustration.
 Removing the testes from male dogs and cats reduces the breeding instinct, making them less inclined to roam and more content to stay at home.”

-AVMA also explains that spaying or nearing has no effect on a pet’s intelligence or the ability to learn, play work or hunt.
-They add that spaying and neutering in most cases helps with behavioral issues, making pets better companions.
+AVMA also explains that spaying or nearing has no effect on a pet’s intelligence or the ability to learn, play, work, or hunt.
+They add that spaying and neutering, in most cases, helps with behavioral issues, making pets better companions.

-A popular UC Davis 2020 research paper about when you should spay and neuter to avoid health risks, says that “There is a huge disparity among different breeds,” said lead author Benjamin Hart, distinguished professor emeritus at the UC Davis School of Veterinary Medicine.
+A popular UC Davis 2020 research paper about when you should spay and neuter to avoid health risks says, “There is a huge disparity among different breeds,” said lead author Benjamin Hart, distinguished professor emeritus at the UC Davis School of Veterinary Medicine.
 Hart said there is no “one size fits all” when it comes to health risks and the age at which a dog is neutered.
 “Some breeds developed problems, others didn’t.
 Some may have developed joint disorders but not cancer or the other way around.”

 The paper concludes: “We think it’s the decision of the pet owner, in consultation with their veterinarian, not society’s expectations that should dictate when to neuter,” said Benjamin Hart.
 “This is a paradigm shift for the most commonly performed operation in veterinary practice.”